ProzorroUKR/openprocurement.api/docs/source/relocation/plans.rst

 After `Transfer` is applied it stores plan path in ``usedFor`` property:

-.. include:: tutorial/get-used-plan-transfer.http
+.. http:example:: tutorial/get-used-plan-transfer.http
    :code:

 'Used' `Transfer` can't be applied to any other object.

 Let's try to change the plan using ``token`` received on `Transfer` creation:

-.. include:: tutorial/modify-plan.http
+.. http:example:: tutorial/modify-plan.http
    :code:

 Pay attention that only broker with appropriate accreditation level can become new owner.
 Otherwise broker will be forbidden from this action.

-.. include:: tutorial/change-plan-ownership-forbidden.http
+.. http:example:: tutorial/change-plan-ownership-forbidden.http
    :code:

 Also ownership change is allowed only if current owner has a special accreditation level that allows ownership change:

-.. include:: tutorial/change-plan-ownership-forbidden-owner.http
+.. http:example:: tutorial/change-plan-ownership-forbidden-owner.http
    :code: